dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 Configure required credentials for the supported media providers:

 * **Spotify Client Id** - Client ID for a Spotify app.
 (Creating a Spotify app requires a paid account) (Required for Spotify integration).
 * **Youtube API Key** -API key for a Google Cloud application with API 'YouTube Data API v3' enabled.
-(Required for the YouTube search for functionality).
+(Required for the YouTube search functionality).

 ## Local Settings: